m7andrew/printy/readme.md

 (pcoll ds)
 ```

-Prints a data structure `ds` in YAML style format.
+Prints a data structure `ds` in a YAML style format.